Table of Contents Show

 2. Damaged Gas Hose or Gas Valve

-A faulty gas hose or valve will make it difficult to keep your Loco turkey fryer lit.
-A faulty gas valve will empty your propane tank faster than usual.
+A faulty gas hose or valve will make it challenging to keep your Loco turkey fryer lit.
+A defective gas valve will empty your propane tank faster than usual.
 The function of the gas hose is to transfer gas from the propane tank to the turkey fryer.
 It may be faulty due to wear and tear or pest damage.

 A damaged gas hose and gas valve pose an explosion risk that can be fatal.
 Check for the smell of rotten eggs, and hissing sounds, or use a gas leak detector to determine if your gas hose or valve is faulty.